bvz2000/use/README.md

 Each type of versioning may be used on its own, or they can be used together.
 In other words, you may have some use packages that are auto-versioned and some that have baked versions.

-Use packages that are auto-versioned must live somewhere in the auto-version search paths.
+Use packages that are auto-versioned **MUST** live somewhere in the auto-version search paths.
 In fact, that is how they are defined to be an 'auto-version' use package.

-Use packages that have baked versions must live somewhere in the baked-version search paths.
+Use packages that have baked versions **MUST** live somewhere in the baked-version search paths.
 Again, this is how they are defined to be a baked-version use package.

 There is no difference in the internal structure of an auto-versioned use package and a baked version use package.
 Their distinction is purely a result of which search path they live in.